Self Care, Responsibility, and Education

 If you feel uncertain or unclear about any part of the tattooing process, please ask your artist for clarification.

-If you feel uncomfortable at any time during the tattoo process, please bring it to your artists' attention and we will gladly take as much time as you need before resuming.
+If you feel uncomfortable at any time during the tattoo process, please bring it to your artists' attention and we will gladly make any reasonable adjustments to accommodate your needs.

 If you are feeling unwell, then do not get tattooed.